vatesfr/xen-orchestra/administration.md

 By default, each VM has a weight of 256.

 If one VM got for example, "Double", it will have double priority for the Xen scheduler.
+[Read more on the official Citrix XenServer documentation](http://support.citrix.com/article/CTX117960).